BitcoinDesign/Guide/guide/payments/send.md

 ## Reviewing and Approving the Payment

-A valid transaction that is broadcast to the network cannot be reversed, so it is critical that the sender is given a chance to double check the payment details (amount, recipient address, total fee, etc) before submitting the transaction.
+A valid transaction that is broadcasted to the network cannot be reversed, so it is critical that the sender is given a chance to double check the payment details (amount, recipient address, total fee, etc) before submitting the transaction.

 ![](https://i.imgur.com/mk3pJHa.png)